mindspore-lab/mindone/examples/stable_diffusion_v2/benchmark.md

 >
 > FPS (img/s): image generation throughput measured in the number of image generated per second.

-Note that the performance of SD2.1 should be similar to SD2.0 since they have the same network architecture. performance per NPU in multi-NPU parallel mode is the same as performance of single NPU mode.
+Note that the performance of SD2.1 should be similar to SD2.0 since they have the same network architecture.
+Performance per NPU in multi-NPU parallel mode is the same as performance of single NPU mode.

 <!--